Rongorongo text R

-Text R of the rongorongo corpus, the smaller of two tablets in Washington and therefore also known as the Small Washington tablet, is one of two dozen surviving rongorongo texts.
+Text R of the rongorongo corpus, the smaller of two tablets in Washington, D.C. and therefore also known as the Small Washington tablet, is one of two dozen surviving rongorongo texts.

 Other names

 R is the standard designation, from Barthel (1958).
 Fischer (1997) refers to it as RR15.

 This piece is commonly known as Atua Mata Riri, after the first name in a chant that Ure Vae Iko sang to a photograph of one of Jaussen's tablets, possibly B or H. The error, if it is one, may be due to a misattribution in the Smithsonian publication of Thomson's book (Fischer).

 Location

 Department of Anthropology, National Museum of Natural History, Smithsonian Institution, Washington.
 Catalog # A129773.

 There is a reproduction in the Musée de l'Homme, Paris.

 Description

 A short, curved, unfluted tablet, 24 × 9 × 1.8 cm, pitted and with one end broken off, made of unknown wood.
 There is a hole in the middle of the straight edge, probably for hanging.
 Short segments of the four middle lines have been obliterated on the right side of side b.